Kevnien/Notes-Back-End/README.md

 # Notes-Back-End
     API
-        set up to listen on port 8000
-        notes is set up with endpoint:'/api/notes'
+        set up to be deployed on https://knnotes.herokuapp.com/api/notes notes is set up with endpoint:'/api/notes'
         a note contains the properties: ID, title, content Get has the API return an object with one key:value pair where the value is an array of all stored notes in the database